Has this happened to you?

-I picked up some hummus at the grocer’s the other day of a brand I had not yet tried.
+I picked up some hummus at the grocery store the other day of a brand I had not yet tried.
 It was the grocer’s brand, Giant Eagle Market District.
 As I do instinctively with every item I pick up, I read the ingredients.
 “Cultured dextrose” appeared at the end of the list.

 A quick search on my phone revealed cultured dextrose to be a bit of a mystery.
 Preliminary results told me that it is dextrose that has been fermented using bacteria, and is used in the food industry as a “natural” preservative.
-I also noticed it is most always mentioned with “cultured skim milk.”
+I also noticed it is typically mentioned alongside things like “cultured skim milk.”

-Now, I’m aware of those who will call me out as being extreme on this, but cultured dextrose is probably not vegan and is most certainly not “natural.”
-This food additive exists directly as a result of the dairy industry, and is used mostly in non-vegan processed foods.
-It has also been tested on animals.
+Now, I’m aware there will be people who will call me out as being extreme on this, but cultured dextrose is probably not vegan and is most certainly not “natural.”
+This food additive exists directly as a result of the dairy industry and is used mostly in non-vegan processed foods.

 Regardless of cultured dextrose’s origins, I had to sift through a lot of abstracts of scientific studies, government websites, and company produced product literature to find the information, of which much was ambiguous (purposely or legally so, one supposes).
-This alone should encourage anyone to question the safety and ethics of a product.
+This alone makes me question the safety and ethics of a product.

 Vegans believe that the institutionalized use of animals in our society is rampant and unequivocally wrong.
 Cultured dextrose appears to be yet another example of the depths of that institutionalism.

-Please visit Commercial Street for more interactive info on the institutionalized use of animals in our society.
+And since we’re on the subject, don’t forget to visit Commercial Street for more interactive info on the institutionalized use of animals in our society.